AJPreto/structural_generic/README.md

 **Query Uniprot and PDB**
 - input a csv table and find UniProt and PDBids.
 - retrieve protein structure and sequence.

+**Rename chains**:
+- input a ".pdb" file and the chain names to rename chains or input chains in absence.